 - Broken bones

-You should be aware that in order to make a successful claim for compensation you must prove that the injuries you have suffered would not have occurred if the treatment you received had not been substandard, as defined by law.
+You should be aware that in order to bring a case you must prove that the injuries you have suffered would not have occurred if the treatment you received had not been substandard, as defined by law.

 In order to prove medical negligence it is essential that you have all relevant medical records and documentation relating to your case.
 Such records will enable your own medical expert to demonstrate the negligent manner in which you were treated.

-If you believe that treatment you have received during childbirth was negligent, you should consult a specialist medical negligence solicitor at S.T.
-O’Sullivan & Co Solicitors to discuss making a childbirth injury claim*.
+If you believe that treatment you have received during childbirth was negligent, you should consult a specialist medical negligence solicitor* to discuss your case.

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or a proportion of any award or settlement.